PierluT/Chord-Game/README.md

 ## 5. Statistics

 In the sidebar of the Gamepage you can view statistics: modality, level, lives left, score and a multiplicator.
 Each jump you can do, you get some points and you increment your score.
 In the first level you get +50 point for each jump, in the second +100 and in the third +150.
-Additionally you can get a bonus in you can do 5 jumps without errors.
+Additionally you can get a bonus with a moltiplicator that increments untill 5, whenever the player plays 5 chords without errors.
 You can automatically pass the level to the next one, if you complete all the sequence of chords.
 This is a checkpoint: in fact if you loose you can restart from the beginning of that level.

 ## 6. Errors and Game Over